1 Corporate information

 Services in relation to government and public funding

-FMO incurs a risk in MASSIF as it has an equity share of 2.17% (2020: 2.17%).
-With respect to the remaining interest in MASSIF and the full risk in the other government funds, FMO has a contractual right and obligation to settle the results arising from the funds’ activities with the Dutch State.
-The economic risks related to these funds are predominantly taken by the Dutch government and FMO has limited power over policy issues regarding these funds.
-FMO receives remuneration fees for managing these funds.
-Therefore, with the exception of FMO’s equity share in MASSIF, the funds’ assets, results and liabilities are not included in the annual accounts.
+FMO incurs a risk in MASSIF as it has an equity share of 2.17% (2021: 2.17%).
+With respect to the remaining interest in MASSIF, and the full risk in the other government programs, FMO has a contractual right and obligation to settle the results arising from the programs’ activities with the Dutch Government.
+The economic risks related to these funds are predominantly taken by the Dutch Government, and FMO has limited control over policy issues regarding these funds.
+FMO receives a remuneration fee for managing these funds.
+Therefore, with the exception of FMO’s equity share in MASSIF, the funds' assets, results and liabilities are not included in the annual accounts.

-In 2016, the EDFI Management Company (of which FMO is one of the shareholders together with the other EDFIs) has been established in Brussels to manage European Commission (EC) funding for the Electri-FI global facility.
-In 2018 the Agri-FI investment facility as well as the Electri-FI Country Windows investment facility have been added.
-FMO, as accredited entity for the EC, acts as delegatee (contractee) for the EC and has sub-delegated all operational activities related to Electri-FI/Agri-FI and Electri-FI Country Windows to the EDFIMC.
+The European Development Financial Institutions (EDFI) Management Company (MC) (of which FMO is one of the shareholders together with the other EDFIs) was established in Brussels to manage European Commission (EC) funding for the Electri-FI global facility, the Agri-FI investment facility and the Electri-FI Country.
+FMO, as accredited entity for the EC, acts as delegatee (contractee) for the EC and has sub-delegated all operational activities related to these facilities to the EDFIMC.

-In 2016, FMO was accredited with Green Climate Fund (GCF) and capitalizes on FMO’s experience in mobilizing and enabling the private sector in developing countries towards low-emission and climate-resilient investments.
-In that context, FMO has received funds from the EU, USAID and the Dutch Government with the purpose to invest directly in Climate Investor One, a facility raised by FMO and managed by Climate Fund Managers (CFM).
-Climate Investor One (CIO) is a blended finance, capital-recycling facility mandated with delivering renewable energy infrastructure projects in emerging markets through its contribution to each phase of a projects lifecycle.
+FMO was accredited by Green Climate Fund (GCF) and capitalizes on FMO's experience in mobilizing and enabling the private sector in developing countries towards low-emission and climate-resilient investments.
+In this context, FMO has received funds from the EU, USAID and the Dutch Government with the purpose to invest directly in Climate Investor One (CIO), a facility raised by FMO and managed by Climate Fund Managers (CFM).
+CIO is a blended finance, capital-recycling facility mandated with delivering renewable energy infrastructure projects in emerging markets through its contribution to each phase of a projects lifecycle.

-In 2021, Mobilising Finance for Forests (MFF) was established by the United Kingdom (UK) government as a blended finance investment program to combat deforestation and other environmentally unsustainable land use practices contributing to global climate change.
-Through MFF, FMO have been appointed by the UK government to invest up to £150 million across a mix of investment funds and direct investments in selected tropical forest regions in Africa, Asia and Latin America.
+Mobilizing Finance for Forests (MFF) was established by the United Kingdom (UK) government as a blended finance investment program to combat deforestation and other environmentally unsustainable land use practices contributing to global climate change.
+Through MFF, FMO has been appointed by the UK government to invest up to £150 million across a mix of investment funds and direct investments in selected tropical forest regions in Africa, Asia and Latin America.